sheila-silva/Conversor-de-moedas/README.md

 # 💱 Currency Converter

 This project is a currency converter developed in Java using object-oriented programming.
 It allows the user to convert values between currencies of their choice and view a conversion history.The project meets the basic requirements described in the documentation, as well as includes extra features such as history creation, log recording, and the option to convert additional currencies.
-It also includes exception handling, ensuring that only valid existing currency codes are accepted as input.
+It also includes exception handling, ensuring that only valid existing currency codes are accepted as input

-## 💱 Currency Converter Project

 This code is composed of: